learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 _What options do you have to create and import resources?_

-_Is there anything similar to the Service Catalogue?_
+_Is there anything similar to the Service Catalog?_

 ## Terraform to the rescue